ChristianTStu/ChristianTStu/README.md

 - ⚡ Fun fact: ...
 -->

 I am an Indie Python Developer with a focus in CyberSecurity Scripting and Ethical Hacking.
 All coding problems in my public repositories are built from the ground up with code along tutorials or entirely by me.
-My content is published daily on this page along with other fun side projects, like python built games and some other game-dev adventures.
+My content is published daily on this page along with other fun side projects, like game-dev creations in python and other coding languages.